With all of the selections out there, how do we define the best sleep tracker?

 Affordable sleep tracking and home integration at its finest!

 This smart sleep system by Withings is one of the most affordable sleep trackers that also comes with total home integration.
-Since it is a non-wearable device, you only have to use it when you sleep or nap and won't have to worry about taking it with you wherever you go.
+In contrast to Withings Steel Smartwatch, it is a non-wearable sleep tracking pad, and you only have to use it when you sleep or nap and won't have to worry about taking it with you wherever you go.

-If you are into techy products and want a sleep tracker that uses IFFTTT to effectively with all of your home devices—so you can adjust your home temperature, turn lights on and off, etc. directly from the app on your smartphone.
+If you are into techy products and want a sleep tracker that uses IFTTT to interact effectively with all of your smart home devices—so you can adjust your home temperature, turn lights on and off, etc. directly from the app on your smartphone.
 The app is easy to use and will definitely simplify your life once you get it synced and ready to use.

 - Great price